 Note: If there are changes or amendments to be made to the lists, schedules, statements, or other documents, this process is not applicable and the debtor shall comply with all other requirements of Bankruptcy Rule 1019.

-The applicable current monthly income form, available at www.flnb.uscourts.gov, shall be filed in all cases within fourteen (14) days of conversion.
+An individual debtor after conversion to Chapter 7 shall file a current monthly income statement, or statement of exemption from the requirement to file a current monthly income statement, applicable forms available online.
+The applicable form shall be filed in all cases within fourteen (14) days of conversion.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms, depending on the relevant chapter of the petition after conversion, were Official Forms B 122A-1 (Chapter 7 Statement of Your Current Monthly Income) and B 122A-1supp (Statement of Exemption from Presumption of Abuse Under § 707(b)(2)).

 2020 Amendment